corriebar/Statistical-Rethinking/Chapter 10/chapter10_Ex.md

 1. Can you improve the model by using the other predictor `FORESTAGE`?
 Can you explain why it helps or does not help with prediction?

 Forest age ranges from very young forests of just a few years to some very old forests.
-The distribution is skewed in that most forests are younger than 100 years but a few forests are older than 500 years.
-It thus makes sense to use the log of forest age.

 ``` r
 hist(d$FORESTAGE, breaks = 10,